maor1993/teroshdl-docusaurus-doc/docs/02-getting_started/01-installation.md

 ### From market

-TerosHDL is present in [VSCodium market](https://open-vsx.org/) and [VSCode market](https://open-vsx.org/).
+TerosHDL is present in [VSCodium market](https://open-vsx.org/extension/teros-technology/teroshdl) and [VSCode market](https://marketplace.visualstudio.com/items?itemName=teros-technology.teroshdl).

-The VSIX market for VSCodium is a marketplace for VSCode extensions that are compatible with VSCodium, which is a free and open-source version of VSCode that is built from the same source code but without the Microsoft branding, telemetry, and licensing restrictions.
+The VSX market for VSCodium is a marketplace for VSCode extensions that are compatible with VSCodium, which is a free and open-source version of VSCode that is built from the same source code but without the Microsoft branding, telemetry, and licensing restrictions.

 To access the market for VSCodium/VSCode, you can follow these steps: